-As a biochemistry major and researcher, I’m making discoveries that could help develop tomorrow’s cancer therapies.
-And I can do it because I’m a Bluejay.
-With the support of the Creighton community, ambitions can take flight.
+As a biochemistry major and researcher, I made discoveries that could help develop tomorrow’s cancer therapies.
+And I could do it because I’m a Bluejay.
+With the support of the Creighton community, my ambitions took flight.

 Biochemistry, College of Arts and Sciences

 During my first campus tour at Creighton, I was amazed at how often my tour guide was stopped by friends, professors and classmates passing by.
 That feeling of community stuck with me, and I knew right then that I wanted to be a Bluejay.

 As an undergraduate student studying biochemistry, I was more convinced than ever that I made the right decision.
 I found a community of friends and mentors who have not only supported me throughout my college journey but also helped shape my goals.

 I initially came to Creighton hoping to study medicine, but quickly discovered that I have a passion for scientific research.
 I spent time with Julie Strauss-Soukup conducting research in the lab, studying an important noncoding RNA sequence.
 With more knowledge about this sequence, we were able to help develop the next generation of pharmaceuticals and cancer therapies.
 At Creighton, undergraduates have the opportunity to engage in important research with real-world impact.

 I’ve chosen to pursue a PhD, with the eventual goal of becoming a professor at a university that emphasizes undergraduate research,—just like Creighton.
 It’s my dream to be able to give a new generation of students the same type of mentorship and community I’ve received here.